Weetynn/predict-student-dropout/README.md

 #### 📌 2.2 Research Gap

-    ▪️ VLimited exploration of the impact of hyperparameter tuning in previous studies, which affects model optimization and performance.
+    ▪️ Limited exploration of the impact of hyperparameter tuning in previous studies, which affects model optimization and performance.

     ▪️ Lack of detailed documentation in existing literature regarding the hyperparameter tuning process, making replication and further research difficult.